ElemeFE/element/examples/docs/en-us/tooltips.md

 In addition to  basic usages, there are some attributes that allow you to customize your own ：

-`transition` attribute allows you to customerize the animation in which the tooltip shows or hides ，default value is `fade-in-linear`.
+`transition` attribute allows you to customerize the animation in which the tooltip shows or hides , default value is `fade-in-linear`.

 `disabled` attribute allows you disable the `tooltip` 's prompt function.
 You just only set it to `boolean` type with value `true`.